pmarkham/writing-ansible-modules-in-bash/ansible_bash_modules.md

 Setting up your environment to use it:

 * Change directory into the `ansible/hacking` directory.
 * Run `source env-setup`.
-This will update your environment variable to enable Anduble to run out of this directory.
+This will update your environment variable to enable Ansible to run out of this directory.
  * Add the current directory to your path so you can run  `test-module` without having to specify its path all the time:
     ```
     export PATH=$PATH:`pwd`